xwal/awesome-stars/README.md

 - [Wolg/awesome-swift](https://github.com/Wolg/awesome-swift) - A curated list of awesome Swift frameworks, libraries and software.
 - [DopplerHQ/awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - :octocat: A curated awesome list of lists of interview questions.
 Feel free to contribute! :mortar_board:
 - [Animatious/awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
-- [google/material-design-icons](https://github.com/google/material-design-icons) - Material Design icons by Google
+- [google/material-design-icons](https://github.com/google/material-design-icons) - Material Design icons by Google (Material Symbols)
 - [tylergaw/icon-stamper](https://github.com/tylergaw/icon-stamper) - A Sketch Plugin for creating multiple sizes of iOS icons
 - [9magnets/iOS-Developer-and-Designer-Interview-Questions](https://github.com/9magnets/iOS-Developer-and-Designer-Interview-Questions) - A small guide to help those looking to hire a developer or designer for iOS work.
 While tailored for iOS, many questions could be used for Android developers or designers as well.
 A great self-test if
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.